Professor dr. Ellen Rutten & Dr. Niels van Doorn

 * How are emotions/affects given shape (i.e. how are they materialized and translated) in digitally networked spaces?

 * How are emotional investments and affective relationships captured and valorized by platform owners and third parties (e.g. advertisers)?
 How are interfaces and platform infrastructures designed and engineered to generate, modulate, circulate, aggregate, analyze, and commodify users’ feelings?

 * Consequently, how are these intensities (e.g. feelings, moods, emotions) turned into measurable extensities?
 How are they quantified, i.e. turned into numbers and metrics?
 In other words, how is emotional value turned into monetary value?
 How do we approach the measurement and valuation of digital emotions?

 * In contrast, what about the feelings of/for the common and the public in digital networked spaces?
 How are new media mobilized to compose a common world and how do digitally mediated publics emerge?
 Consequently, how do we approach the feelings associated with digitally mediated publicness, sociality, and politics?

 * Finally, how do we deal with digital emotions in our own work?
-Methodological reflections are needed: how are digital technologies and our emotional/affective experiences shaping our research?
+There is an ongoing need for methodological reflections: how are digital technologies and our emotional/affective experiences shaping our research?